Ohio State University

 Research Locations: West Antarctica

 Phase 2 of the Antarctic-POLENET project (ANET) will continue and expand GPS and seismic studies to advance understanding of geodynamic processes and their influence on the West Antarctic Ice Sheet (WAIS).
 The Phase 2 ANET instrumentation will add nine remote continuous GPS stations, to be deployed in collaboration with UK and Italian partners.
 In partnership with UK colleagues, a high-resolution crustal and mantle seismic array will traverse the deep subglacial basins underlying the catchments of the glacio-dynamically critical Pine Island and Thwaites Glaciers.
 Absolute gravity data will provide independent data on crustal uplift and mass change, helping discriminate rebound driven by modern versus ancient ice-mass change.
 The integrated geodetic and geophysical data will allow testing of key hypotheses about the history and dynamics of the WAIS and interactions with the solid Earth beneath.
-Both the viscoelastic response of the solid earth, constraining mass change since the Last Glacial Maximum, and the elastic response, resulting from mass change within the last few decades, can be modeled from these measurements together with earth properties derived from seismic data.
+Both the viscoelastic response of the solid earth, constraining mass change since the Last Glacial Maximum (LGM), and the elastic response, resulting from mass change within the last few decades, can be modeled from these measurements together with earth properties derived from seismic data.
 The ice mass change estimates will allow better estimates of Antarctic ice sheets contribution to global sea level change.

 Field Season Overview: